 Sojourner has a wide range of policy experience and community service.
 He is a member of the Minnesota State Advisory Council on Early Childhood Care and Education.
-He spent the 2016–2017 academic year in Washington, D.C., serving as senior economist for labor at the U.S. President’s Council of Economic Advisers, which offers the president with objective economic advice on the formulation of economic policy.
-Previously, he served on Minneapolis Mayor Hodges’s Cradle-to-K Cabinet advising the city on how to reduce racial disparities through policies affecting children’s first three years, as a member of the Human Capital Research Collaborative’s steering committee, a director of Spring Bank, a community bank in the Bronx and Harlem, N.Y, and a fellow in the U.S. Senate’s Labor Policy Office.
+He took leave for the 2016-2017 academic year and spent the year in Washington, DC serving as senior economist for labor at the U.S. President’s Council of Economic Advisers (CEA) for Presidents Obama and Trump.
+Previously, he served on Minneapolis Mayor Betsy Hodges’s Cradle-to-K Cabinet advising the city on how to reduce racial disparities through policies affecting children’s first three years.
+He also served as a member of the Human Capital Research Collaborative’s steering committee, a director of Spring Bank, a community bank in the Bronx and Harlem, N.Y, and a fellow in the U.S. Senate’s Labor Policy Office.
+He is a research fellow at IZA, and a visiting scholar at the Minneapolis Federal Reserve Bank.

-Sojourner completed his Ph.D. in economics at Northwestern University in 2009 and was a pre-doctoral fellow in the university’s Multidisciplinary Program in Education Sciences.
+Sojourner completed his PhD in economics at Northwestern University in 2009 and was a pre-doctoral fellow in the university’s Multidisciplinary Program in Education Sciences.
 He also has an M.A. in public policy analysis from the University of Chicago and a B.A. in history from Yale University.
+From 2009 to 2022, he worked at the University of Minnesota’s Carlson School of Management.

 By Content: